1 9 7 9 – 1 9 8 1 (USA)

 Claude Akins starred as Sheriff Elroy P. Lobo, the corrupt sheriff from Orly County who appeared in several early episodes of BJ and the Bear (1979) as BJ’s occasional nemesis.

 In his own series, Lobo was less-corrupt but still trying to make a fast buck by cooking up schemes or soliciting reward money.
-His efforts were usually thwarted by the antics of his bumbling brother-in-law deputy, Perkins (Mills Watson), or the integrity of his other deputy, Mayor’s son Birdie Hawkins (Brian Kerwin), who tries to keep Lobo out of trouble.
+His efforts were usually thwarted by the antics of his bumbling brother-in-law, Deputy Perkins (Mills Watson), a 10-thumbed buffoon, or the integrity of his other deputy, the mayor’s son Birdie Hawkins (Brian Kerwin), who tries to keep Lobo out of trouble.

 In the second season, the naive Governor appoints Lobo to his crime-fighting task force and sends him and his deputies to Atlanta.